-xiv.
 Preferential Allotment

-According to the information and explanations given to us and based on our examination of the records of the Company, the Company has issued and allotted Non-Convertible Debentures on private placement basis and provisions of Section 42 of the Act have been duly complied with.
+According to the information and explanations given to us and based on our examination of the records of the Company, the Company has allotted and issued 19,70,540 Compulsory Convertible Preference shares on private placement basis and provisions of Section 42 of the Act have been duly complied

-xv.
-Non-Cash Transaction
+Non-Cash Transactions

-According to the information and explanations given to us, during the year, the Company has not entered into any noncash transactions with its directors or persons connected with them and hence provisions of Section 192 of the Act are not applicable.
+According to the information and explanations given to us, during the year, the Company has not entered into any noncash transactions with its directors or persons connected with them and hence provisions of Section 192 of the Companies Act, 2013 are not applicable.
 Accordingly, provisions of paragraph 3 (xv) of the Order are not applicable to the Company.

-xvi.
 Section 45-IA of the Reserve Bank of India Act, 1934